izivkov/CasioGShockSmartSync/README.md

 We have not tested the older **ECB-10** and **ECB-20** watches, but they will probably work as well.
 If you have these watches, please give feedback in [this](https://github.com/izivkov/CasioGShockSmartSync/issues/84) thread.

+## A Message to Casio
+I believe there is room for an open-source alternative to Casio's app, and I hope Casio views this project positively.
+We continuously receive feedback from users, and this app incorporates many of their suggestions.
+It caters to users who prefer not to share personal information, while also enhancing Casio watch sales by offering features like calendar integration and prayer alarms.

+I also hope some of the ideas from this project will be adopted in the official app.
+I would be happy to collaborate with Casio on a technical level to add fitness features and other enhancements I have in mind.
+If interested, reach out to me at izivkov@gmail.com

 ## What is it?
 I think we can do better than the official Casio G-Shock App!
 This app provides the following extra features: